-So we set out to design a process which would take away the burden, find a good home for our clients' belongings and also maximize their selling price.
-We were determined, however, not to be a liquidator like many other companies in this space.
+So we set out to design a process which would take away the burden, find a good home for our clients' belongings and also maximize their net proceeds.
+We were determined, however, not to be a liquidator like many other companies in this space were.

 The most inefficient and expensive parts of the process were the packing and shipping.
 We realized that it would be much more efficient and cost effective to bring the buyers to the items rather than sending the items to the buyers.
-So we decided to start holding sales right from the clients' homes.
-There would be no packing or shipping costs as buyers would take their purchases with them and the customer would get much more immediate cash to cover the costs of disposing of anything that was not sold.
-Our first sale in Scarborough was packed with buyers.
-The client had come home from Spain to handle his mother's affairs.
-He couldn't stay long so he just gave us his keys and we handled everything from selling the contents to managing repairs to the home before putting it on the market for sale.
-We sold well over half of the items and generated more than enough to cover removal of the rest.
-The customer was thrilled.
+So we decided to start holding estate sales right from our clients' homes.
+There would be no packing or shipping costs as buyers would take their purchases with them.
+Our seller clients would get immediate cash which could be used to cover the costs of disposing of anything that was not sold.

-Over the years, our estate sales and online auctions became a very effective tool.
-The on site physical sale from the weekend typically cleared out 50, 60, 70% of the home, depending on what people had.
-Then the post-sale online auction cleared out another 10, 20, 30%, thus leaving very little to be cleared out, which meant huge cost savings.
+Over the years, our estate sales followed by online auctions became an even more effective and popular tool.
+Depending on what was for sale, we would have anywhere from 500 to 2000 people go through a home on a weekend morning and afternoon.
+We typically cleared out 50, 60, even 70% of the home during the physical estate sale and then another 10, 20, 30% with the auction, thus leaving very little to be cleared out, which meant huge cost savings for our clients.
 In most cases, our clients were receiving more from the sales than the cost of removal so they were in a positive position without having to do any work.

 Then one day we got a call from a client living in a high-rise condominium.
 The board refused to let us hold an estate sale there.
 They didn't want strangers in the building and the logistics for parking would have been a nightmare.
 However, they did allow us to conduct an online auction with only the winners coming to pick up their items.